-Another good thing to do is to go on the cable car which takes you the suburb of Kelburn in the hills overlooking Wellington.
+Another good thing to do is to go on the cable car which takes you to the suburb of Kelburn in the hills overlooking Wellington.
 The views from up here are incredible!

 Make sure you bring a jacket with you.
-The strong winds that whip through the Cook Strait can be ferocious and have to the city acquiring the nickname ‘Windy Wellington!’
+The strong winds that whip through the Cook Strait can be ferocious and have led to the city acquiring the nickname ‘Windy Wellington!’

 I spent the majority of my New Zealand working holiday in Christchurch.
 Back then, in 2014, the city was still recovering from the devastating earthquakes that struck three years earlier.
 Christchurch resembled a building site more than a city.